windx0303/CODA-19/README.md

-# CODA-19: Annotating 10,000+ COVID-19 Abstracts Reliably with Non-Expert Crowd
+# CODA-19: COVID-19 Open Research Dataset Annotated with Segment-Level Dimension

+## What is this?

+## How did we do it?

+## Why?